Profitbase/Episode-Docs/articles/planner/workbooks/data-management/dimensions/setup.md

----
-title: "Setup"
-metaKeys: ""
-folderOnly: "false"
-pageIndex: 6
----
+# Setup

-# Overview - Import from / export to external source
+## Overview - Import from / export to external source

 Setup that controls how dimensional data is imported from and/or exported to external sources and targets.

 ![](https://profitbasedocs.blob.core.windows.net/enduserhelp/images/DimensionSetup.JPG)

-### Column Descriptions
+## Column Descriptions

 - **Dimension**<br/>
 The dimension in question.
 Readonly.